alandefreitas/moderncpp/README.md

 * The [`snippets`](./snippets/CMakeLists.txt) directory has lots of short programs with useful C++20 snippets
 * The [`examples`](./examples/CMakeLists.txt) directory has lots of short tasks using these snippets
 * [GitHub actions](https://github.com/alandefreitas/moderncpp/actions?query=workflow%3ABuild) ensures all snippets are working on GCC, MSVC, and Clang
-* We generate GitHub pages with all snippets by groups of tasks using with [mkdocs material](https://squidfunk.github.io/mkdocs-material/) and [mdsplit](https://alandefreitas.github.io/mdsplit/)
+* We generate GitHub pages with all snippets by groups of tasks using [mkdocs material](https://squidfunk.github.io/mkdocs-material/) and [mdsplit](https://alandefreitas.github.io/mdsplit/)

 <br/>